Published : May 26, 2019

 Capital market functions both in the formal and informal way.
 The formal capital market functions primarily through stock exchanges.
 While the informal markets run through “Dabba Trading” for secondary market trading in listed and unlisted stocks.
 At the same time the “Grey Market” for primary market dealing in stocks IPO.
 Thus, “Dabba Trading” and “Grey Market” are examples of the capital market in the informal segment.

-The broad categories of tradable instruments of Indian capital market are –
+The broad categories of tradable instruments of Indian capital market structure are –

 The equity market instruments are common stocks, Exchange traded funds, Indices, Initial public offerings, In Mutual funds, Offer for sale, Security lending, and borrowings.